 Bolton Lodge/Bryant Camp

 Set high among the alpine forests above Bolton Valley’s Nordic and alpine ski trails, are two cabins built in the 1930s by volunteers with the Burlington chapter of the Green Mountain Club.
 The Bolton Lodge was designed after the cottages of Wales and Ireland, with a stone foundation, stucco walls and bunks for 12.
 The nearby Bryant Camp has a sleeping loft for six and features plain wooden construction.
 Located near both the Long Trail and the Catamount Trail, these two cabins have been popular overnight spots for hikers heading north to Mount Mansfield or south towards Camel’s Hump and for skiers exploring Bolton Valley’s alpine and Nordic ski trails.
 The two cabins can also be a starting point for backcountry skiers traveling from Bolton Valley to the Trapp Family Lodge, by way of the Catamount Trail.
-Restoration work started this year and both will have new bunks, wood stoves, shelves and cooking spaces when finished.
-Volunteers hope to have work finished on Bryant Camp by the first snowfall of this season while Bolton Lodge might wait until next year.
+Both huts have new bunks, wood stoves, shelves and cooking spaces from recent restorations.

 Bell Gates Cabin, Braintree, Vt.